GenericMappingTools/gmt/BUILDING.md

 - LAPACK (Fast matrix inversion [not needed under macOS])
 - BLAS (Fast matrix multiplications [not needed underr macOS])

-Optinally install for building GMT documentations and running tests:
+Optionally install for building GMT documentations and running tests:

 - [Sphinx](http://www.sphinx-doc.org) (>=1.4.x, for building the manpage, HTML and PDF documentation)
 - TeXLive (for building the PDF documentation)